Afirestriker/react-concepts-in-action/ReactJS-Tutorial/README.md

      2. Use for Initializing state.
 Binding the event handlers.
      3. `super() / Super(props)` mandatory.
 Only after passing the props as a parameter to super() you can use `this.props` in current class component.
      4. Unlike props, there's no need to pass the state.
 The constructor directly overwrite `this.state`.
      5. What you shouldn't do is Causing Side Effect.
-Ex: Fetcing data from a end point (HTTP Request).
+Ex: Fetching data from a end point (HTTP Request).
   2. **static getDerivedStateFromProps(props, state)** -
      1. React documentation classified this method as a rarely used life-cycle method.
      2. This method is basically used when the state of the component depends on changes in props over time.
         **For example:** You have a component and the initial state of that component depends on the props being passed.
-     3. Since this is static method you do not have access to the `this` keyword.
-So you can not use `this.state` instead you simply have to return the an object that represents the new state of the component.
+     3. Since this is static method you do not have access to the `this` keyword, you can not use `this.state`.
+Instead you simply have to return a **null** or an **object** that represents the new state of the component.
      4. What you shouldn't do is Causing Side Effect.
-Ex: Fetcing data from a end point (HTTP Request).
+Ex: Fetching data from a end point (HTTP Request).
   3. **render()** -
      1. The render() method is the only must required method in a class component.
      2. The redner() is simply for reading the props and state value and return the formatted JSX.
-     3. The render() methdo is also term as pure function, since for the given props and state values.
+     3. The render() method is also term as pure function, since for the given props and state values.
 It always return the same UI.
      4. What you should not do here is to not chagne the state or interact with the DOM or make any Ajax calls.
      5. In case if the render() method contains a child-component.
 Then that children components lifecycle methods are also executed.
 Right after the parent render() method.
   4. **componentDidMount()** -